syifaach/github-repositories-explorer/README.md

+# Github Repository Explorer
+This apps is about showing the repository of searched user based on input value which trigerred by a button.
+Use npm run dev command to use this application.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.